Bedrock-OSS/bedrock-wiki/docs/concepts/sounds.md

 #### weight

 If there is more than one sound in the list, the sound to be played is chosen randomly. `"weight"` (integer value like 5) will give the relative chance that this sound is chosen from the list.
 For example, if there are two sounds in the list, one with `"weight": 10` and the other with `"weight": 2`, the first will be played approximately 5 times more likely than the second (accurately: `10 / (10 + 2) = 83.3%` chance vs. `2 / (10 + 2) = 16.7%` chance) .
 Set to `1` by default.

+#### subtitle

+A localization key to display in the Closed Captions when the sound is played. `"subtitle"` is the field that specifies it.

 ### Example